 The following reports related to balloting are provided to assist co-chairs in keeping track of the status of their open ballot projects:

-– This report lists active ballots for which a reconciliation package has not been posted.
-It is ordered by WG and ballot cycle
+Active Ballots with no Reconciliation Package Posted – This report lists active ballots for which a reconciliation package has not been posted.
+It is ordered by WG and ballot cycle.

-fo Steering Division Co-Chairs – This document provides guidance for Steering Division Co-Chairs on using PBS (Projects, Ballots and Standards) Metrics to evaluate a work group's capacity to undertake new effort
+PBS Metric Guidance for SD Co-chairs – This document provides guidance for SD Co-chairs on using PBS (Projects, Ballots and Standards) Metrics to evaluate a work group's capacity to undertake new efforts

-– This is an archive of PBS metric reports based on WGM meeting cycle.
+PBS Metrics Reports – This is an archive of PBS metric reports based on WGM meeting cycle.

 Robert’s Rules